What are we looking for in a tenant?

 We will consider applications from those with established practices, as well as those of junior call or have recently completed pupillage and who demonstrate exceptional ability, commitment and enthusiasm.

-We are a common law set and although we practice predominantly in Criminal Law, many of our members have mixed practices with Regulatory and Immigration Law an ever increasing part of our work.
+We are a common law set and although we practice predominantly in Criminal Law, many of our members have mixed practices with Regulatory and Immigration Law a vital part of our work.
 We also welcome applications from those qualified, or who are intending to undertake the training, to accept Direct Public Access instructions.
 More details about our direct access work can be found on the Direct Access page of this website.

 What can 9 KBW offer you?